Jon-D-Smith/Jon-D-Smith/README.md

 - ⚡ Fun fact **I can solve a rubiks cube in less than a minute**

 - :computer: I just finished a year of code!
-Weather it was GitHub maintenance or full on programming, I spent the whole year programming every day!
+Whether it was GitHub maintenance or full on programming, I spent the whole year programming every day!

 <h3 align="left">Languages, Libraries, and Frameworks:</h3>
 <p align="left">